faisalee/ExodusBin/README.md

 Other important paramneters

+- `ThreadCount`
+  - Default is 1, this controls how many tables will be migrated in parallel.
+- `TransactionSize`
+  - Records will be sent to the MariaDB using batches, this parameter decides how many records in each batch.
+Commit/Rollback is done after each batch.
+In case of any errors while processing a batch, the entire batch will face a rollback.
+- `RetryOnErrors`
+  - In case of any error during the batch processing, if this parameter is set to YES, the batch will be re-processed in single transaction mode.
+This will force to write the successful records and only the records having problems will be rollbacked.
 - `UsersToMigrate`
-  - This is a SQL compatible syntax that defines which DB users are to be migrated
+  - This is a SQL compatible syntax that defines which DB users are to be migrated.
+- `OverwritePartiallyMigratedTables`
+  - In case migration process was broken or killed during a table was being migrated, That table will be marked as partially migrated.
+With this parameter set to YES, that table will be overwritten when the migration is re-run, else, the migration will throw failure errors.
 - `DatabaseToMigrate`
   - List of databases *Case Sensitive* to be migrated, again this is compatible with SQL syntax
 - `TablesToMigrate`